larammerce/docs/8.x/theme-development/articles.md

 **NOTE:** `content_type` is currently static, in the future the Larammerce team intends to create it dynamically.

-**NOTE:** `Article` is a child of Laravel `Model`, So you can act and react like a Laravel `Model` with that.
+**NOTE:** `Article` is a child of Laravel `Model`, so you can act and react like a Laravel `Model` with that.
 Also, it's important to mention that Article has all features existing in Laravel `Model`.

 ##### SOURCE